mmraff/literal-gibberish/README.md

 The next version will provide case control, so that the lines look more like standard text at a glance.

+**Why no symbol characters?**
+I think they're distracting.

+**Why no punctuation?**
+Say, that's a good idea for a transform stream that you could plug this module into...

 **When I convert the buffer toString(), I get a lot of question mark symbols...?**
 You specified an encoding other than 'ascii', and then you didn't pass an encoding to `toString()`, so your bytes were "utf8-ized" because the default encoding for